Part of the National Alzheimer’s and Dementia Resource Center webinar series, sponsored by the Administration for Community Living.

 Participants in this web seminar will be able to:

-- Participants of this webinar will be able to identify four challenges caring for people living with dementia present to acute care systems.
+- Identify four challenges caring for people living with dementia present to acute care systems.

-- Participants of this webinar will learn about the challenges people living with dementia and their care partners experience when receiving services during and after a hospital stay.
+- Learn about the challenges people living with dementia and their care partners experience when receiving services during and after a hospital stay.